makr123/vagrant-docker/README.md

 # vagrant-docker

-Vagrant box with docker installed
+Vagrant box with docker, docker-compose and autocomplete installed.